SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration-new.md

 * **Hotel Property ID**: Hotel property ID provided by one of the following sources: `northstar`, `giata`, `leonardo`, `amadeus`, `sabre`, `galileo`, `cwt`, `expedia`, `hrs`, `booking.com`, `omnibees`.
 See the documentation of [Direct Connect - Hotel Service](https://developer.concur.com/api-reference/direct-connects/hotel-service-4/v4.schemas.html#-hotelproperty).
 Format: alpha-numeric string.
 Example: `TLLAX308` from amadeus or `56521` from booking.com for Travelodge LAX South in El Segundo, CA. With this Hotel Property ID, a search for hotels is performed and the hotel corresponding to the ID is highlighted at top of the search results.
 The Hotel Property ID value is case sensitive and should be exactly as given by the source.
 * **Geographic Coordinates**: latitude and longitude for a geopoint.
 Format: `{lat},{long}`, with no blank space in between.
 Example: `48.85694273527786,2.3501079080340315` for Paris.
 With these coordinates, a search for hotels in a radius of `distance` `unit` is performed.
-* **Concur Travel Internal Hotel ID**: Concur Travel internal ID of a hotel.
+* **SAP Concur Travel Internal Hotel ID**: SAP Concur Travel internal ID of a hotel.
 Format: alpha-numeric string.
 Example: `1907825ad1f728ccafb22942d61a2715` for Econo Lodge Inn & Suites in Arkansas.
-With this internal ID, a search for hotels is performed and the hotel corresponding to the ID is highlighted at top of the search results. <br>The internal hotel ID should only be used inside of Concur, for example, Concur MS Teams integration.
+With this internal ID, a search for hotels is performed and the hotel corresponding to the ID is highlighted at top of the search results. <br>The internal hotel ID should only be used inside of SAP Concur, for example, SAP Concur MS Teams integration.

 #### <a name="example-one-way"></a> Example: Hotel Property ID location
 ```